Skip to content

 Photo Encaustic

-2 thoughts on “Protect Yourself from Scammers”
+2 thoughts on “Protect Yourself From Common Art Scams”

 1. Is Payoal all that great?
 I’ve read a lot of accounts on FB about photogs using PayPal to accept payment then losing their money when a client disputes.
 It seems PayPal generally sided with your client, no matter if the disputes is covered by a well written contract or not.